Governance Framework

 "Is this a managed installation or an unattended machine?"

 PAS™-certified systems are not unmanaged installations.
-They are pharmacist-governed, remotely monitored, and subject to ongoing compliance review.
+They are pharmacist-governed, remotely monitored, and subject to ongoing operational review.
 The responsible pharmacist is named, documented, and accountable.

 Approval decision-makers